swatisehgal/node-feature-discovery/docs/get-started/deployment-and-usage.md

 NFD-Worker is preferably run as a Kubernetes DaemonSet.
-This assures re-labeling on regular intervals capturing changes in the system configuration and mames sure that new nodes are labeled as they are added to the cluster.
+This assures re-labeling on regular intervals capturing changes in the system configuration and makes sure that new nodes are labeled as they are added to the cluster.
 Worker connects to the nfd-master service to advertise hardware features.

 When run as a daemonset, nodes are re-labeled at an interval specified using